the practical kitchen

 small batch oatmeal chocolate revel bars in an eighth sheet pan cut into diamond shapes.

-Because chocolate revel bars are so popular, but the full-size sheet pan recipe makes over 60 bars, it was an obvious choice to make a scaled-down version for those of you who are baking for a smaller get-together or who don't have room to stash the extras in your freezer.
+Because chocolate revel bars are so popular, but the full-size sheet pan recipe makes over 60 bars, it was an obvious choice to make a small batch version for those of you who are baking for a smaller get-together or who don't have room to stash the extras in your freezer.

-I've provided a few different options of smaller pan shapes and sizes for baking these oatmeal fudge bars in the blog post below.
+I've provided a few different options of smaller pan shapes and sizes for baking these cookie and fudge bars in the blog post below.
 Depending on what you choose, this small batch revel bars recipe can make anywhere from 20-40 bars.
 So, you know, it's small batch but it's still giving you plenty of bars to work with!

 close up of a small pan of revel bars with a mini metal spatula in the corner.